sergey-vun/microsoft-graph-docs/concepts/data-connect-quickstart-06.md

     ![Microsoft-365-Admin-Center-Approve-Button](images/data-connect-m365-approve.png)

-## Approve Office 365 consent requests via PowerShell
+## Approve Microsoft 365 consent requests via PowerShell

 > [!NOTE]
 > If you approved the request using the Microsoft 365 Admin Center, you can skip this section.